-If you’ve ever been present when a garage door has slammed shut, and I’m guessing you have if you’re reading this post, then you’ll know what a truly terrifying experience it can be.
-A large, solid object weighing hundreds of pounds racing towards the floor with all of its might.
+If you’ve ever been present when a garage door has slammed shut, then you’ll know what a truly terrifying experience it can be.
+A large, solid object weighing hundreds of pounds racing toward the floor with all of its might.
 Get in the way of that and there will be some serious consequences.

-If your garage door has slammed shut or does so on a consistent basis, and you’re not really sure why, we’d encourage you to call your local garage door repair tech.
+If your garage door has slammed shut or does so consistently, and you’re not sure why, we’d encourage you to call your local garage door repair tech.
 As we just mentioned, this is not an issue that you want to take any chances with, nor is it going to resolve itself.

 Whenever a garage door operates erratically, it’s a sign that something is out of whack.
 It’s usually an indicator that a component is past its best or that maintenance has been neglected.
 Here are a few common causes of a garage door that slams shut.

 Garage doors rely on a set of torsion or extension springs to enable them to be raised and lowered into place carefully.
 It's these springs that take the vast majority of the door's weight, and prevent it from crashing to the floor.
 However, the wear and tear caused by daily use will eventually take its toll.
 Most extension or torsion springs will last for around 10,000 cycles.
 To put that into perspective it means something – if you were to go out through the door and come back once per day, the springs should be expected to last roughly 14 years.
 The more frequently you open and close the door, the shorter the lifespan.

 There are a few telltale signs that your springs are no longer capable of doing their job properly.
 You might notice gaps in the springs between the coils, or you may notice that your door isn’t 100% level.
 These springs do have a habit of breaking rather suddenly, and when they do, this will cause your door to slam shut.